 The team are inviting all Doctoral induction leads to read, consider and use these Good Practice Principles in upcoming cohorts.
 It may be that you’re already using many of the recommended strategies – which is great – but the team are inviting Doctoral support staff to draw these principles into strategy development, activity planning, and tailor them to the context.
 The 5 principles are outlined in the image above and below as a downloadable poster, explained further via a webinar, and detailed as a fuller set of principles for practice.
 A self-assessment tool aligned with the actionable strategies designed has also been developed to enable evaluations of existing provision.

 Webinar talk: A brief 15-minute talk about the recommended principles is available to view here

 The team are extremely keen to hear how these principles are used in practice, and invite anyone making use of them to get in touch or (even better) join the network….

 >>Join the network

 These principles alone are only part of the answer; to make real change in supporting the mental health of Doctoral students, we need to draw together a Community of Practice to share experiences.
 To do this – and help understand how the Principles are supporting practice – the team are setting up a network to share success stories, challenges, pitfalls and ideas.
-The exact format of the network will be designed over the summer, so at this point the team are inviting anyone leading or supporting Doctoral support to express interest in joining the network.
-Later in summer 2021, the team will then be in touch with all those who’ve signed up with further information about the network and updates on the project itself.
+At this point, the team are inviting anyone leading Doctoral support or supporting doctoral researchers to express interest in joining the network.
+In 2022, the team will be in touch to gather and share insights about the use of the findings.